Statement of Purpose

 The physician or other professional providing the evaluation will write a report.
 The faculty member or OAA will have access to the report.
 The report will not become part of the faculty member’s or OAA’s University record.
 The University will not receive a copy of the report.
 Rather, Perspectives will receive and evaluate the physician’s report, and advise the University about the readiness of the faculty member to return to faculty responsibilities.
 The University will determine whether the faculty member may do so.

 If the physician providing the evaluation concludes that the faculty member is not fit for duty and treatment is recommended, the faculty member may be obliged to complete the recommended treatment prior to returning to work.
-While the faculty member receives treatment, Perspectives will monitor progress, communicate with treatment personnel, and keep the Associate Provost for Faculty and Student Affairs apprised.
+While the faculty member receives treatment, Perspectives will monitor progress, communicate with treatment personnel, and keep the Office of the Provost apprised.
 The costs of treatment will be borne by the faculty member.

 Return to Work